-Zoom and other platforms offer a way for ASL interpreters to be seen on screen during services.
+ASL interpreters can be on screen when streaming.
 Be sure to include an accommodation request option for any webinar and meeting registrations so anyone needing an ASL interpreter can make that request.

 Audio Description

 Remember to announce page numbers regularly.
 Double check the page numbers in the version of a book you are using with the e-book and flipbook versions beforehand.